Weather-Station-Software/live-weather-station/readme.txt

 Multilingualism is provided by the use of .po files (the standard way), so it is fully translatable - by you - in your language.
 If you have translated this plugin in a new language, get in touch with me, I will include it in the next release or, if you want you can translate the plugin directly with [GlotPress](https://translate.wordpress.org/projects/wp-plugins/live-weather-station) (use the 'stable' column).

+An effort from some members to begin the **german** translation have been done.
+If you speak german, you can contibute to this translation [here](https://translate.wordpress.org/locale/de/default/wp-plugins/live-weather-station) (choose 'stable' row) to finish it and include german language in the last release of the plugin.

 = Instructions =
 You can find a more in-depth description and instructions to configure [on this page](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo/).